 Love under rocks is hard enough.

-The glass in front: more than creepy.
+The people peering: more than creepy.

 In marriage there’s no privacy?